classicfoo/todolist/README.md

 - Reset all bullets
 - Clear the filter before pressing back
 - Make tasks sort by due date then by alphabetical
+- Today, tomorrow and next week buttons

 # Todo
-- Add today, tomorrow and next week buttons
 - Add confetti animation for if we migrate a task
 - Filter search multiple words like in search.py
 - Confetti if date is changed